-3. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
-Please explain your response.

-4. Do you believe that the IESBA Code establishes sufficient and appropriate provisions to help professional accountants and firms deal with threats to compliance with the fundamental principles and independence that might be created by the level of fees charged?
-Do you believe that the IESBA Code appropriately deals with the issues you identified in Q3?

-5. What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
+- eve that the level of fees charged by an audit firm gives rise to ethics and/or nce issues?
+Please explain your response. - eve that the IESBA Code establishes sufficient and appropriate provisions to help Il accountants and firms deal with threats to compliance with the fundamental principles and indepe ndence that might be created by the level of fees charged?
+Do you believe that the and indepe and indepe ndence that might be created by the level of fees charged?
+Do you believe that the and indepe ndence that might be created by the level of fees charged?
+Do you believe that the and indepe ESBA Cod ndence that might be created by the level of fees charged?
+Do you believe that the e appropriately deals with the issues you identified in Q3? u believe should be done to respond appropriately to concerns about the level of fees audit firms?
 What should be IESBA's role?
-Who else should play a role and what should that role be?

-6. Do you engage your audit firm for any non-audit services?
-If yes, please describe the process used to approve the provision of such services.
+Who else should play a role and what i.
+Do you engage your audit firm for any non-audit services?
+If yes, please describe the process to approve the provision of such services.
 If no, why not?

-- 7. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - □ None of the above. - 8.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ None of the above.

-B.4.
-Regulators and Audit Oversight Authorities

-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
+In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above. be i our opinion, would a professional accountant's or the firm's compliance with one of the following mpacted if a high percentage of that firm's revenue is generated from providing non-audit vices to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
+4. Reg gulators and Audit Oversight Authorities ene eral Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
 Please explain your response.